emilianobovetti/stateless-maybe-js/DESIGN.md

 }
 ```

-It doesn't matter what `fn` returns, `map` method will always return a `Maybe` instance.
+The library guarantees us that `aMaybe.map(fn)` and I think this is a great feature because we can look at that expression without knowing anything about `fn` and tell that expression is still a `Maybe`.

-To create a `new Maybe.Nothing()` every time a `Nothing` instance is needed is a waste.
+Anyway to create a `new Maybe.Nothing()` every time a `Nothing` instance is needed is a waste.
 Performance isn't one of the design goals, but there is no point in create a lot of identical object.

 ```javascript
 function Maybe (val) {